Nynergy/dotfiles/README.md

-sirenbar.py | Python script that displays song info from LMS in a polybar module tapestry | Helper script for making posts to [Lexica Chromatica](https://lexicachromatica.xyz) using [scribe](https://github.com/Nynergy/scribe) tether | Bash script for mounting/unmounting devices with dmenu
+sirenbar.py | Python script that displays song info from LMS in a polybar module tapestry | Helper script for making posts to [Lexica Chromatica](https://lexicachromatica.xyz) using [scribe](https://github.com/Nynergy/scribe) tether | Bash script for mounting/unmounting devices with dmenu viewfinder | Bash script for setting screen resolutions and changing configs to suit

 #### A directory of colorschemes for use with my color scripts 'chameleon' and 'palette'